 Cable Cars – 11:15 AM

 At the Powell St exit, you will leave the subway and be close to where the cable cars pick up.
 Grab a ticket and wait in line for the cars.
-Pro tip, you can go up a street, and they do pick ups there as well which lets you skip the line.
-Usually, they can only pick up a couple of people though, so if you go with a big group you need to wait in line.
-Also, you want to ride the Powell / Hyde line as that is the one that does to Lombard.
+Pro tip, you can go up a street, and they do pickups there as well, which lets you skip the line.
+Usually, they can only pick up a couple of people though, so if you go with a big group, you need to wait in line.
+Also, you want to ride the Powell / Hyde line as that is the one that goes to Lombard.